cybrbyte/cybrbyte/README.md

 <div align="justify">

 Hello !
-I am Cybr / Roro , you probably found this profile through ponytown .
+I am <p style="color: #6186F5;">Cybr / Roro</p> , you probably found this profile through ponytown .
 I am a bit nervous around others but still feel free to interact I love making new friends !

 When I'm on ponytown im most likely on since a friend told me to hop on or I'm on just for the fun of it . ( exclusively found on the 18+ server near the jjk area )